New Time Integrators and Capabilities in SUNDIALS Versions 6.2.0-7.4.0: New Features

 \subsubsection{Standard Operator Splitting}

 The SplittingStep module in ARKODE is designed for IVPs of the form

-with $P > 1$ additive partitions.
-Operator splitting methods \cite{mclachlan2002splitting,blanes2024splitting}, such as those implemented in SplittingStep, allow each partition to be integrated separately, possibly with different numerical integrators or exact solution procedures.
-Despite the popularity of operator splitting in multiphysics simulations, there are few general-purpose, high-order software implementations available, e.g., pythOS \cite{guenter2024pythos}.
+with the right-hand side additively split into $P > 1$ operators.
+Operator splitting methods \cite{mclachlan2002splitting,blanes2024splitting}, such as those implemented in SplittingStep, allow each operator to be integrated separately, possibly with different numerical integrators or exact solution procedures.
+Despite the popularity of operator splitting in multiphysics simulations, there are few general-purpose, high-order software implementations available, e.g., \cite{guenter2024pythos,moayeri2025tost}.

 To perform a step of size $h_n$, SplittingStep applies \cref{alg:splitting} where $s$ denotes the number of stages, while $r$ is the number of \textit{sequential methods}.
 A sequential method starts from $y_{n-1}$ and evolves it through a sequence of subintegrations where the output of one subintegration is the input to the next.
 All $r$ sequential methods are independent, and their final states are combined with a weighted sum to produce the overall operator splitting step $y_n$.
 The coefficients $\alpha \in \mathbb{R}^r$ define these weights and $\beta \in \mathbb{R}^{r \times (s + 1) \times P}$ determines the subintegration time intervals.
-Coefficients for many standard operator splitting methods, including Lie--Trotter, parallel, Strang--Marchuk \cite{strang1968construction,Marchuk1968}, triple jump \cite{CrGo:89}, and quintuple jump \cite{Suzuki:93} splittings, are included, but users can also provide custom coefficients.
+Users can provide their own coefficients or use built-in ones for many standard operator splitting methods, e.g., Lie--Trotter, parallel, Strang--Marchuk \cite{strang1968construction,Marchuk1968}, and Yoshida \cite{yoshida1990construction}.
+We note Strang--Marchuk and Yoshida splittings are special cases of the family of triple jump methods \cite{CrGo:89} \cite[page 44]{hairerWarner2006geometric} which can attain arbitrarily high (even) order.
+Both triple jump and the closely related quintuple jump \cite{Suzuki:93} \cite[page 45]{hairerWarner2006geometric} methods are implemented in SplittingStep.

 An alternative and more mathematically conventional representation of the SplittingStep solution is